gitlabhq/gitlab-runner/docs/executors/docker.md

 `DOCKER_VOLUMES` environment variable, there is a [known issue](https://gitlab.com/gitlab-org/gitlab-runner/-/issues/4312).

-Below is an example of the configuration for a simple Docker executor running Windows.
+Below is an example of the configuration for a Docker executor running Windows.

 ```toml